 For salmon the scale is the preferred structure for determining age.
-Scale samples should be taken from few of each species of salmon present in your samples.
+Scale samples should be taken from the first 20 of each species of salmon present in your samples.
 Do not collect scales from salmon that are not part of your samples unless they are tagged salmon.